Compare the best rates from 43 car insurance companies in Pennsylvania.

 Across the Keystone State, there are 253,838 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Unfortunately, Pennsylvania drivers without a recent traffic violation typically save just 10% on their car insurance premiums — well below the US average of 17%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.
+Request auto insurance quotes from a diverse collection of companies every few months to find the best rates.

 |Rating Factor||$ Savings||% Savings|